keboola/developers-docs/extend/component/ui-options/default-configuration/index.md

 {% endhighlight %}

-Then, after new configuration creation, the configuration JSON will look like this:
+Once the new configuration is created, the configuration JSON will look like this:

 {% highlight json %}